annetjohn/annetjohn/README.md

 - 👋 Hi, I’m @annetjohn
-- 👀 I’m interested in full stack development.
+- 👀 I’m interested in DevOps and Cloud Engineering.
 - 🌱 I’m currently learning Python programming.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new real-world DevOps skills.
 - 📫 How to reach me via email: annetjohn.john@gmail.com

 <!---